 Amount of Additional Child Support for a Gifted Child

 Once decided that a child qualifies as “gifted” for child support purposes, the court must determine an appropriate level of additional support to be paid by the parents towards the expenses of the child’s pursuit of his or her gift.
 The opinion in this case is quick to point out that a ruling of this type should not put the parents in a difficult financial position.
 To this point, the judge writes that “no matter how gifted a child may be, no parent should be compelled to spend more than he or she can reasonably afford.“ The child’s gifts or talents should only be financially supported to an “economically reasonable” extent given the financial position of the parents.

 In this case, the judge found that the costs incurred for the benefit of the child’s gift may be several hundred dollars per year, and may include things like clothing, travel, coaching, and makeup.
 The judge found that each parent should contribute $250 per year toward the child’s acting expenses.

 The judge placed a caution in the opinion of this case for those paying child support in NJ who may think that the ruling allows them to request additional funds for activities that their child enjoys.
 The Court emphasized that this case does not mean that a parent must pay additional support for some activity that a child likes.
 There is a distinction between an extracurricular activity and a talent or gift.
 In fact, the court here denied part of the Defendant’s request for payment of half of all “extracurricular activities” because those are already taken into consideration by the base child support payment.
 The judge also cautioned that cases like these must be decided on a case-by-case basis with special attention paid to the individual circumstances of the child and the parents’ ability to pay additional support for the child.

-If you need assistance with the payment of additional child support in NJ, call the Law Office of Peter Van Aulen today for a free consultation to discuss the best options for your particular case.
+If you need assistance with the payment of additional child support in NJ, call the Law Office of Peter Van Aulen today for a free 30 minute in office consultation to discuss the best options for your particular case.